Quantum Rate-Distortion Coding of Relevant Information: Introduction

 The setting of the classical IBM is as follows.
-A correlated pair of random variables $X$ and $Y$ is given with a joint probability distribution $P(x,y)$.
-The task is to find the optimum channel with input $X$ and output $\tilde X$, such that $\tilde X$ retains a fixed amount of correlation, $C$, with variable $Y$.
+A correlated pair of random variables $X$ and $Y$ is given with a joint probability distribution $P(X,Y)$.
+The task is to find the optimum channel with input $X$ and output $\tilde X$ such that $\tilde X$ retains a fixed amount of correlation, $C$, with variable $Y$.
 The amount of correlation is quantified by the Shannon mutual information $I(\tilde X;Y):=H(\tilde X)+ H(Y)-H(\tilde XY)$, where $H(\cdot)$ is the Shannon entropy.
 For a successful completion of the IBM task it is required that $I(\tilde X;Y)\geq C$.
-Representing the channel by the conditional probability distribution $P(\tilde x |x)$, one can show that the classical rate of compression for a given minimum amount of correlation $C$, $R_{\text cls}(C)$, is given by \EQ{ R_{\text cls}(C)=\min_{P({\tilde x}|x):I(\tilde X;Y)\geq C} I(X;\tilde X) . } Notice that in the case of noiseless transmission the random variables $X$ and ${\tilde X}$ are identical, the mutual information reduces to the Shannon entropy, and the problem reduces to a rate distortion problem.
+Representing the channel by the conditional probability distribution $P(\tilde X |X)$, one can show that the classical rate of compression for a given minimum amount of correlation $C$, $R_{\text cls}(C)$, is given by \EQ{ R_{\text cls}(C)=\min_{P({\tilde X}|X):I(\tilde X;Y)\geq C} I(X;\tilde X) , } as it was first proposed in \cite{Tishby1999} and proved in \cite{BNT03}.

-The IBM, however, is concerned not with an output distribution close to the input distribution but with an output characterised by its vicinity to some other variable $Y$.
+The IBM, however, is concerned not with an output distribution close to the input distribution but with an output characterised by its information about some other variable $Y$.
 The task of the IBM is to find the lowest value of $I(X;\tilde X)$ such that $I(\tilde X; Y)$ is still above some given threshold.
-The value of $I(X; \tilde X)$ can be reinterpreted as a communication rate, namely, the number of transmitted bits needed to specify an element of $\tilde X$, per element of $X$ \cite[Sec.~2]{Tishby1999}.
-Minimising the mutual information with respect to all channels that satisfy the threshold criterion achieves the task.\footnote{Note that the analogy of IBM to RDT is only in spirit.
-The technical difference is the distortion measure, which is a function on the output alphabet in the case of RDT while it is a function on the probability distributions of the outputs in the case of IBM.}
+The value of $I(X; \tilde X)$ can be reinterpreted as a communication rate, namely the number of transmitted bits needed to specify an element of $\tilde X$, per element of $X$ \cite[Sec.~2]{Tishby1999}.
+Minimising the mutual information with respect to all channels that satisfy the threshold criterion achieves the task.\footnote{Note that the analogy between IBM and RDT is in spirit only.
+The technical difference is the distortion measure, which is a function of the output alphabet in the case of RDT while it is a function of the probability distribution of the outputs in the case of IBM.}